ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 ### Python and extra-object

-In some examples, additional data is passed as [an extra object](https://docs.python.org/3/library/logging.html#logrecord-attributes), but this is not recommended for all cases.
+In some examples, additional data is passed as [an extra object](https://docs.python.org/3/library/logging.html#logrecord-attributes) and using it can be beneficial in some cases.
 The use of an extra object is beneficial in scenarios where specific information must be included in all application logs, and these details depend on the execution context (e.g., session_id, request_user_id).

 It is important to note that certain property names, such as `message` and `asctime`, are reserved in the extra-object and should not be used.